 The Generic Track serves the education needs of students who want to become nurses but who have no prior medical or healthcare education background.
-The generic track nursing course work is planned to be completed in a four-semester time frame.
-A student entering this track has five years from initial enrollment date to complete degree requirements.
+The generic track nursing course work is planned to be completed in a four-semester time frame after degree prerequisites are completed.
+A student entering this track has three years from initial enrollment date to complete degree requirements.

 Degree curriculum plan: Nursing: Generic, A.A.S.

 The Career Mobility Track serves the education needs of students with prior education and work experience in the medical field who wish to become registered nurses.
 The Mobility Track requires a one-year time frame, to include three (3) consecutive semesters.
 Theory course work is done on-line, however, all clinical labs are supervised by nursing faculty in local healthcare facilities.
 Students admitted to the Kerrville campus have both course work and clinical laboratory work provided in that area unless some optimum learning experiences can only be provided through the San Antonio campus or San Antonio clinical facilities.

 The Career Mobility Track offers a nursing study option for

 - Licensed vocational nurses (LVNs) or licensed practical nurses (LPNs) with a current Texas nurse license and a practice record in good-standing with the Texas Board of Nursing; or

 - Military service members and U.S. military veterans who completed training within the last ten years as Army Combats Medics, Navy Corpsmen, or Air Force Medics.

 Degree curriculum plan: Nursing: Career Mobility - LVN to RN, A.A.S. / Military to RN, A.A.S.